 Green Garden Cooking School is located on a small street in the Banglamphu area of town – 54/1 Samsen Soi 5,Sam phraya.
 The Rama VII pier (#8) along the Chao Praya River is a very short walk to the school.
 So to is Wat In.
 And refreshingly the street is fairly quiet compared to some of the other nearby streets.

 They have been teaching Thai cooking for over 30 years.
 In addition to their culinary classes, they are open for breakfast, lunch and dinner.
+One of the most popular courses is the morning class involving a visit to a local market followed by instruction on how to make chili paste, Tom Yum, peanut sauce, several curries culminating in dessert and some dancing should you desire!
+Specialized classes are also available focusing on Thai desserts, Thai salads and other culinary treasures.
+Also advanced classes offered.
 For more information and to make a reservation for a cooking class visit: www.facebook.com/pg/Green-Garden-Cooking-School-1596152487287861 or email Miss Pon

 Blue Elephant Cooking School operates two locations, one in Bangkok (directly across from the Surasak BTS stop) and one in Phuket.
 Chef Nooror Somany Steppe and her husband founded a number of restaurants abroad before setting up their cooking school in this old building in 2002 (after a number of renovations).
 This prominent historical building was built in 1903 and used to be a department store in one of Bangkok’s most exclusive neighborhoods.
 Later history saw it being used by the Imperial Japanese Army for their Command Center.